wikukarno/buanacoding/content/blog/go/microservices-golang-architecture-implementation-guide.md

 author: "Wiku Karno"
 keywords: ["Go", "Golang", "Microservices", "Architecture", "Docker", "Kubernetes", "gRPC", "Service Mesh"]
 url: /2025/09/microservices-golang-architecture-implementation-guide.html
+faq:
+  - question: "When should I choose microservices over a monolith?"
+    answer: "Start with a well-structured monolith when your team and product are small.
+Move to microservices when you hit scaling limits, team autonomy demands independent deployments, or different parts of the system have distinct performance and scaling needs."
+  - question: "How do I define service boundaries?"
+    answer: "Use Domain-Driven Design to map bounded contexts to services.
+Align with business capabilities, minimize cross-service chatter, and keep data ownership within a service to avoid tight coupling."
+  - question: "What communication patterns should I use between services?"
+    answer: "Use synchronous APIs (REST/gRPC) for request/response workflows that require immediate feedback, and asynchronous messaging (events/queues) for decoupling, retries, and scaling long-running tasks.
+Many systems combine both."
+  - question: "How do I handle configuration and service discovery?"
+    answer: "Externalize configuration (env files, Consul, etcd) and use service discovery (DNS, Consul, Kubernetes) for dynamic endpoints.
+Avoid hardcoded addresses and rely on health checks and timeouts."
+  - question: "How should I approach observability in microservices?"
+    answer: "Adopt structured logging, metrics (Prometheus), and distributed tracing (OpenTelemetry).
+Propagate correlation IDs across calls and set SLOs per service."
+  - question: "What deployment strategies work best?"
+    answer: "Containerize services, automate CI/CD, and use blue-green or canary deployments.
+Consider a service mesh for mTLS, traffic shaping, and policy control once you have many services."
 ---

 Moving from monolithic to microservices architecture has become one of the biggest changes in how we build software today.
 While monolithic applications bundle all functionality into a single deployable unit, microservices break down applications into smaller, independent services that communicate over well-defined APIs.
 When combined with Go's performance characteristics and deployment simplicity, microservices become a powerful approach for building scalable, maintainable systems.